BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Unfortunately, use of the tool is non-trivial given the complexity of the toolchain and the nature of dependencies (LLVM 3.4 and Clang 3.4).
 Additionally, WIICA operates on `C` and `C++` code, which cannot be executed directly on any accelerator device aside from the CPU.
 Our work on Architecture Independent Workload Characterisation or known as (AIWC) is presented in Chapter 4, and extends Shao's work to the broader OpenCL setting to collect architecture independent metrics from a hardware-agnostic language -- OpenCL.
-Additional metrics, such as Instructions To Barrier (ITB), Vectorization (SIMD) indicators and Instructions Per Operand (SIMT) were also determined and added by us in order to perform a similar analysis for concurrent and accelerator workloads.
+We also added metrics such as Instructions To Barrier (ITB), Vectorization (SIMD) indicators and Instructions Per Operand (SIMT) in order to perform a similar analysis for concurrent and accelerator workloads.

-AIWC relies on the selection of the instruction set architecture (ISA)-independent features determined by Shao and Brooks [@shao2013isa], which in turn builds on earlier work in microarchitecture-independent workload characterization discussed in [Section @sec:microarchitecture-independent].
+AIWC relies on the selection of the instruction set architecture (ISA)-independent features determined by Shao and Brooks [@shao2013isa], which in turn builds on earlier work in microarchitecture-independent workload characterization discussed in [section @sec:microarchitecture-independent].

 The branch entropy measure used by Shao and Brooks [@shao2013isa] was initially proposed by Yokota [@yokota2007introducing] and uses Shannon's information entropy to determine a score of Branch History Entropy.
 De Pestel, Eyerman and Eeckhout [@depestel2017linear] proposed an alternative metric, average linear branch entropy metric, to allow accurate prediction of miss rates across a range of branch predictors.